Tag - Wallis and Futuna

 The Cathedral of Our Lady of the Assumption in Mata-Utu.

-The influence of the Catholic church is strong, with many cultural and social events centered around religious practices and celebrations.
+The influence of the Catholic church is strong, with many cultural and social events centred around religious practices and celebrations.

 Monarchy